TanaroSch/Clipboard-Regex-Replace-2/README.md

 - **enabled**: Whether the profile is active (can be toggled in the tray)
 - **hotkey**: The hotkey combination that triggers this profile
 - **reverse_hotkey**: Optional hotkey for reverse replacements (bidirectional mode)
-- **replacements**: An array of regex replacement rules for this profile
+- **replacements**: An array of regex replacement rules for this profile, potentially using `{{secret_name}}` placeholders.

 ### Using Profiles

 1.  **Triggering Specific Profiles**: Press the hotkey assigned to a profile to execute its replacements.
 2.  **Toggling Profiles**: Enable or disable profiles via the "Profiles" submenu in the system tray.
-3. **Adding New Profiles**: Click "Add New Profile" in the system tray, then edit the config.json file to customize it.
+3.  **Adding New Profiles**: Click "➕ Add New Profile" in the system tray, then edit the `config.json` file to customize it.
 4.  **Shared Hotkeys**: Multiple enabled profiles can share the same hotkey.
 When that hotkey is pressed, all the replacement rules from those profiles will be applied in sequence.
 5.  **Bidirectional Replacements**: Set up a `reverse_hotkey` to enable going from replaced text back to original text.
-6. **Restarting the Application**: If you experience menu duplication issues, use the "Restart Application" option in the system tray.
+6.  **Restarting the Application**: Use the "Restart Application" option in the system tray if you experience menu duplication issues after config changes.

 ### Migration from Previous Versions

-When you upgrade from an earlier version, your existing configuration will be automatically migrated to the new format.
+When you upgrade from a version before v1.4.0, your existing configuration will be automatically migrated to the new format.
 Your existing replacement rules will be placed in a "Default" profile that retains your original hotkey configuration.

 ## Case-Preserving and Reversible Replacements

 Clipboard Regex Replace supports case-preserving and bidirectional replacements.
+Secret placeholders work with these features.

 ### Case Preservation